Manuela Schwesig: Nord Stream 2

-In her role as Minister President of Mecklenburg-Vorpommern Schwesig stated her strong support for Nord Stream 2: "We believe that it is right to build the pipeline.
+In her role as Minister President of Mecklenburg-Vorpommern Schwesig stated her strong support for Nord Stream 2, which like Nord Stream 1 makes landfall in her state, near Lubmin: "We believe that it is right to build the pipeline.
 Nobody who is working on building the pipeline is doing anything wrong.
 The ones doing something wrong are those who are trying to stop the pipeline."
 Her government created a foundation with the explicit goal, as written in its charter, of completing the Nord Stream 2 pipeline.
 Amid a 2020 diplomatic row over the construction of the Nord Stream 2 pipeline, three U.S. senators − Ted Cruz, Tom Cotton, and Ron Johnson – sent a letter to a Baltic Sea port operator in Schwesig's state, threatening the port's managers with “crushing legal and economic sanctions” if they continued to support the project servicing the Russian ships laying the pipe.
 In response, Schwesig called the letter "blackmail".

 After the poisoning of opposition figure Alexei Navalny, Schwesig insisted it should have no effect on the construction of the pipeline.
 Ultimately, the project was cancelled after the 2022 Russian invasion of Ukraine.
 Furthermore, Schwesig was revealed to have been colluding with the Russians, allowing Gazprom to run PR for the pipeline via her office and modifying her public speeches in accordance with the Russian demands.

 Schwesig has been listed by Politico among 12 Germans who got played by Putin.

-In February 2022, Schwesig lost a court case against member of the Bundestag Christoph Ploß.
+In February 2022, Schwesig lost a court case against member of the Bundestag Christoph Ploß (CDU).
 She had demanded he limit his criticisms of her politics but a district court determined that it was well within allowed freedom of expression.

-In January 2023, controversy arose over contacts Schewesig had with various people as part of Reuters research into Russian influence in Germany and German politics.
+In January 2023, controversy arose over contacts Schwesig had with various people as part of Reuters research into Russian influence in Germany and German politics.
 She had contact with Oleg Eremenko who had formerly worked for the Russian secret service (GRU) and now is the owner of a construction company in Berlin.
 Event records show Eremenko was in contact during 2016 with Igor Girkin, a colonel in the Russian military intelligence service GRU, who had played a leading role in the Russian intervention in the Donbas and the Russian annexation of Crimea in 2014.
 "Schwesig's spokesman Andreas Timm said ... that there had been 'no scheduled meeting' between the Prime Minister and Eremenko [and that] she took part in the event at the invitation of the city of Greifswald."

-In March 2024 media reported that Schwesing had intervened into the process of publication of an declaratively independent report on the options for closure of Stiftung Klima- und Umweltschutz MV (Climate and Environment Protection Foundation) which served as a Gazprom-sponsored lobbyist for Nord Stream 2.
-Schwesing manually deleted paragraphs from the report that suggested that closure of the foundation is feasible and desirable.
+In March 2024 media reported that Schwesig had intervened into the process of publication of an declaratively independent report on the options for closure of Stiftung Klima- und Umweltschutz MV (Climate and Environment Protection Foundation) which served as a Gazprom-sponsored lobbyist for Nord Stream 2.
+Schwesig manually deleted paragraphs from the report that suggested that closure of the foundation is feasible and desirable.